 Cookie Dough Balls

-- 1 tub (15 ounces) edible chocolate chip cookie dough, chilled (SEE NOTES FOR HOMEMADE VERSION)
+- 1 tub (15 ounces) edible chocolate chip cookie dough, chilled (or click for homemade recipe)

-- 4 bars (4 ounces each) semi-sweet baking chocolate bars, chopped
+- 4 bars (4 ounces each) semi-sweet baking chocolate, chopped

 - 1 teaspoon vegetable oil